-The cams we use are also made out of MUCH better, stronger and more durable materials and have profiles that are WAY better than any generic cam, but they can easily run anywhere from $300 to $400 depending on the material, base circle size and so on.
+The cams we use are also made out of MUCH better, stronger and more durable materials and have profiles that are WAY better than any generic cam, but they can easily run anywhere from $300 to $400+ depending on the material, base circle size, and so on.
 Sure, you see generic factory roller cams with mediocre profiles going for about $189 in magazines, but do you honestly think those are great cams?
-Do you think the big boy's are running those cams?
+Do you think the fast guys are running those cams?
 Do you think those heavy lifters will be trouble free under serious conditions or at high RPMs with stiff valve springs?
 No way!
 Ford's "303" series cams are about as generic and as mediocre as you can get.
 The lifters weigh a ton and just can't take much abuse.
-The same thing goes for the factory GM cams and lifters being that they both use heavy slugs for lifters with H-bar retainers and a big, floppy tin pan to hold everything in place.
+The same thing goes for the factory GM cams and lifters being that they both use heavy slugs for lifters with H-bar retainers and/or a big, floppy tin pan to hold everything in place.

-We only use killer, name brand cams that are custom designed for your specific application to squeeze-out every last bit of power and performance yet still maintain reliability and longevity.
+We only use killer, name brand cams that are custom designed for your specific application to squeeze-out every last bit of power and performance, yet still maintain reliability and longevity.
 These components aren't generic and they aren't cheap.
 As with anything, you get what you pay for.
-If you think your car is only worth a generic $179 cam, then a Bad-Ass engine ain't for you.
 If you want to make a good investment and get great bang for your buck with something that'll out run and out perform any generic engine out there, then you are going to need the right roller cam & lifters in it, which aren't cheap.